stonecharioteer/distributed-dotfiles/README.rst

 since Raspbian uses Debian underneath, it might be easier to account for those packages which are Debian specific.

+When doing this sort of testing repeatedly, you might want to use the ``--flush-cache`` flag for the ansible commands.

 -------------------
 Structure
 -------------------